cloudify-cosmo/cloudify-stage/widgets/blueprints/README.md

 ## Settings

 * `Refresh time interval` - The time interval in which the widget’s data will be refreshed, in seconds.
 Default: 10 seconds
-* `Enable click to drill down` - This option enables redirecting to the blueprint’s drill-down page upon clicking on a specific blueprint.
+* `Enable click to drill down` - Enables redirecting to the blueprint’s drill-down page upon clicking on a specific blueprint.
 Default: Yes
 * `Display style` - Defines how the blueprints list should be displayed.
 Can be either Catalog or Table.
 Default: Table
+* `Hide failed blueprints` - Allows to hide blueprints not uploaded successfully.
+Default: Off
-* `Show Composer options` - This option allows to show {{< param cfy_composer_name >}} options in menu and in the blueprints list.
+* `Show Composer options` - Allows to show {{< param cfy_composer_name >}} options in menu and in the blueprints list.
 Default: No
+* `Label filter rules` - Allows to define blueprint labels' filter rules.
+See [blueprint filters](/cli/orch_cli/blueprints#blueprint-filters) for more details.
+Default: empty
 * `Marketplace tabs` - Allows to define multiple sources from which blueprints are taken to populate Blueprint Marketplace modal.
 User can define a name and URL for each tab.
 * `Marketplace display style` - Defines how the Blueprints Marketplace modal should be displayed.
 Can be either Catalog or Table.
 Default: Table
 * `List of fields to show in the marketplace table` - Allow to change the list of visible columns in the Blueprint Marketplace modal.
 Works only when Marketplace display style is set to Table.
 Default: Name, Description.